 April Gasper achieves Titanium ‘’Award-Winning Real Estate Expert®’’ Award

-- April Gasper, of TEAM NUVISION - Rudy L. Kusuma’s Home Selling Team, has been presented with the distinguished ‘’Award-Winning Real Estate Expert®’’ Award.
+April Gasper, of TEAM NUVISION - Rudy L. Kusuma’s Home Selling Team, has been presented with the prestigious ‘’Award-Winning Real Estate Expert®’’ Award.

 ROSEMEAD, CA, USA, July 19, 2017 /EINPresswire.com/ -- April Gasper, of TEAM NUVISION - Rudy L. Kusuma’s Home Selling Team, has recently been presented with the prestigious ‘’Award-Winning Real Estate Expert®’’ Award, which honors successful agents equipped with innovative marketing system and extraordinary level of productions.